← All posts

 This architecture means the server is a zero-trust component.
 It stores your secrets and nothing else.

-The .ov.yaml file at your project root sets the default context:
+The .ov.yaml file at your project root can set the default context:

 app: my-saas

-With that in place, vault_run in your project directory automatically uses my-saas/production — no flags required.
+With that in place, vault_run in your project directory automatically targets the right app and environment — no flags required.

 Encryption: zero-knowledge from the ground up